OTooleMichael/orca/readme.md

 ## What if ..?
 - what if cerebro is down? recoverability? missed crons?
 - what if a task-server ran half of the tasks and then reboots?
+- what if we behaved to the outside like a normal API? i.e. you can command / request from the outside like with any other api, but the eventbased comms are limited to the task-server-cerebro comms?